Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Introduction

 Building on the experience gained by these experiments---most directly, by AERA and TREND---GRAND plans to deploy antenna arrays at a larger scale~\cite{GRAND:2018iaj, Kotera:2024iyk}.
-This involves increasing the number of antennas deployed---to eventually tens of thousands---and deploying them in arrays that are sparser than before---with km-scale antenna separations.
-This up-scaling is requisite for the antenna arrays to monitor the large volumes of the atmosphere needed to deliver vast numbers of detected UHECRs~\cite{GRAND:2018iaj} and a sensitivity to even tiny fluxes of UHE neutrinos~\cite{GRAND:2018iaj, Moller:2018isk, Ackermann:2022rqc, MammenAbraham:2022xoc, Guepin:2022qpl}.
-The GRAND Collaboration plans to achieve this while keeping its carbon footprint low~\cite{Aujoux:2021kub}.
+This involves increasing the number of deployed antennas---to eventually tens of thousands---and deploying them in arrays that are sparser than before---with km-scale antenna separations.
+This up-scaling is required for the antenna arrays to monitor the large volumes of the atmosphere needed, creating an aperture of 107000\,km$^2$sr, which delives vast numbers of detected UHECRs---6500 UHECRs above $10^{19.5}$\,eV per year~\cite{GRAND:2018iaj}---and a sensitivity to even tiny fluxes of UHE neutrinos---2 orders of magnitude below the IceCube sensitivity~\cite{GRAND:2018iaj, Moller:2018isk, Ackermann:2022rqc, MammenAbraham:2022xoc, Guepin:2022qpl}.

-Such an enterprise involves facing technical challenges that, while significant, are surmountable.
-To face them, GRAND is to be built with a staged construction plan~\cite{GRAND:2018iaj, deMelloNeto:2023zvk, Martineau-Huynh:2025hkr} designed to validate the design and operation of the experiment in smaller scales before deploying larger arrays.